 - Drift and volatility estimates using a monthly time series of rates equal the drift and volatility estimates using daily rates series, based on the peculiarities of the time series data available,

 2. Approximate monthly estimates from daily estimates as follows:

 - σ√(1/12) = σ√(1/360) * √(360/12)

-Ideally, the parameter estimation should be based on the historical time series that is consistent with the time step, dt, used in the interest rate model.
-Use historical monthly series of short rates to estimate parameters for the interest rate model to project rates on a monthly time step (dt =1/12); use historical daily series of short rates to estimate parameters for a model that uses a daily time step (dt = 1/360).
+Ideally, for parameter estimation, use historical time series consistent with the time step, dt, in the interest rate model.
+Use historical monthly series of short rates to estimate parameters for the interest rate model to project rates on a monthly time step (dt =1/12).
+Use historical daily series to estimate parameters for a model that uses a daily time step (dt = 1/360).

 - A covariance equivalent discretisation of the CIR model by Deelstra & Parker, and

 - “Affine Term-Structure Models: Theory and Implementation by Bolder